danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 categories: jekyll update
 ---

-#Installing Icinga on Raspberry Pi
+# Installing Icinga on Raspberry Pi

-You can configure Icinga as an agent for your existing icinga system, or as a standalone monitoring system
+You can configure Icinga as an agent for your existing Icinga system, or as a standalone monitoring system

-##Why use Icinga?
+## Why use Icinga?

 Well, firstly it's Open Source.
-If you have used Nagios before, you will see that a lot of things are similair (since it's based on Nagios).
+If you have used Nagios before, you will see that a lot of things are similar (since it's based on Nagios).
 And if you have used Nagios, you will also know how rich Nagios' plugin community is.
 There is just about a plugin for anything, and a good amount of those work with Icinga.

 It's fast!
-Even running on my Raspberry Pi 3 with a large amount of checks, it's extremely quick.
+Even running on my Raspberry Pi 3 with a large number of checks, it's extremely quick.

 The user interface is extremely clean and responsive.
 I usually use my phone to keep an eye on things, and it's always been a positive experience.

-#These are instructions to install Icinga on Raspbian flavor of OS.
+# These are instructions to install Icinga on Raspbian flavor of OS.

-First you will want to add this key
+First, you will want to add this key

 ```
 curl https://packages.icinga.com/icinga.key | sudo apt-key add -